 When you have both exempt and non-exempt funds in your account, use the non-exempt funds first to pay your bills so that only the exempt funds can remain in your account.

 You will have to trace the source of the funds to prove your case.
-This is a daunting task and it may take a very long time.
+This is a daunting task, and it may take a very long time.

 Feeling Overwhelmed?

-Don’t Keep Money in a Bank You Owe
+Do Not Keep Money in a Bank You Owe

 Keeping your money in a bank that holds your checking or savings account makes it easy for them to use your savings to offset any amount you owe them.